M-Kaur-Singh/mlops-pipeline-api/README.md

 ### 3.1 Model Resource & Integrity Question
 When creating a new Model via a POST request, it is considered best practice for the server to generate the unique id (e.g., using UUID.randomUUID()) rather than allowing the client to pass an id in their JSON payload.
 Discuss the security and data integrity reasons behind this architectural choice, contrasting Jakarta Bean Validation annotations vs manual if-else validation.

-**Answer:** Delegating unique identifier provisioning to the client presents significant structural and security risks.
-From a security perspective, it exposes the API to resource hijacking attacks, where a malicious user could intentionally guess and supply an ID belonging to another project to overwrite data records.
-From an integrity perspective, client-side generation can trigger high collision rates in distributed systems when multiple users simultaneously attempt to reserve sequential index numbers.
-Isolating ID generation to the server side via cryptographically secure tools like random UUIDs ensures strict uniqueness, preserves backend data models, and stops data corruption or tampering.
+**Answer:** Allowing the client to supply a unique identifier introduces significant security and data integrity risks.
+From a security perspective, it may enable resource overwriting or unauthorised access, where a malicious user could intentionally guess or reuse an existing ID to modify or replace another model’s data.
+From a data integrity perspective, client-side ID generation can lead to collisions or inconsistent identifiers, particularly in distributed or concurrent environments where multiple requests are processed simultaneously.

-Furthermore, leveraging declarative Jakarta Bean Validation constraints (such as `@NotNull` or `@Size`) provides a superior framework-level security guarantee compared to manual if-else validation code blocks.
-Manual if-else checks scatter defensive logic across resource classes, making the application error-prone and hard to maintain.
-Jakarta Bean Validation cleanly decouples validation constraints from business logic, ensuring automated, uniform interceptor enforcement at the framework boundary before runtime data persistence operations run.
+By delegating ID generation to the server using mechanisms such as UUID.randomUUID(), the system ensures that identifiers are globally unique, unpredictable, and not controllable by the client.
+This helps maintain data integrity and prevents tampering with existing resources.

+In addition, Jakarta Bean Validation provides a declarative approach to input validation using annotations such as @NotNull, @Size, and @Pattern.
+This is preferable to manual if-else validation because it centralises validation rules, reduces boilerplate code, and ensures consistent enforcement by the framework before business logic is executed.
+In contrast, manual validation can become scattered across resource classes, increasing the risk of inconsistency and human error.

 ### 3.2 Filtered Retrieval & Search Question
 If a user attempts to search for a framework containing spaces or special characters (e.g., ?framework=Scikit Learn & Tools), how must the client modify the URL, and why is this encoding necessary?

-**Answer:** The client must apply percent-encoding (URL encoding) to the query values, transforming the argument string into ?framework=Scikit%20Learn%20%26%20Tools.
-This parsing is necessary because native URLs only support safe ASCII strings.
-Characters like spaces and ampersands carry structural meanings inside the HTTP protocol specs.
-If left unencoded, an ampersand (&) would be misinterpreted by the server's HTTP engine as a parameter key delimiter rather than literal text data.
-This breaks the query parsing logic and causes execution errors.
+**Answer:** The client must apply percent-encoding (URL encoding) to the query parameter values, converting the string into a safe URL format such as ?framework=Scikit%20Learn%20%26%20Tools.
+This is necessary because URLs are only designed to reliably support a limited set of ASCII characters.

+Certain characters, such as spaces and ampersands, have special meanings within the HTTP query string structure.
+For example, the ampersand (&) is used to separate multiple query parameters.
+If these characters are not encoded, the server may incorrectly interpret them as part of the URL syntax rather than literal data, resulting in incorrect parsing of parameters or request handling errors.

 ---